polterguy/system42/components/bootstrap/widgets/navbar/README.md

 Even though the widget is 100% Ajax based, it still allows you to create a navigation menu, where the items are visible to search engines.
 Items can also be bookmarked.

 To use it, add it to a container widget collection, through its widget creational Active Event *[sys42.widgets.navbar]*.
-Example below.
+Make sure you use a template for its settings that doesn't create the default navbar from the CMS.

 ```
 /*